 Football isn’t really about results.
 It’s about moments.
-And one Sunday 21 years ago, George Weah provided us with one of the most memorable of all time.
+And one Sunday in 1996, George Weah provided us with one of the most memorable of all time.

 Normal people can remember where they were when they learned of major world events.
 I remember where I was when I saw some of football’s greatest goals.

-The cricket matches were a family affair, and my siblings and I would head along to some corner of north London or Hertfordshire most weekends to play made-up quasi-sports with the other players’ kids, scavenge for sandwiches and cakes during the lunch and tea breaks, and – on one occasion – get locked in a toilet for what felt like hours but was probably just 20 minutes.
+My dad’s cricket matches were a family affair, and my siblings and I would head along to some corner of north London or Hertfordshire most weekends to play made-up quasi-sports with the other players’ kids, scavenge for sandwiches and cakes during the lunch and tea breaks, and – on one occasion – get locked in a toilet for what felt like hours but was probably about 20 minutes.